-- Additional Parties and Additional Agreements

-- Timing issues

-- Insurance issues

-- Technical Compatibility and Integration

-- Operational and Anomaly Considerations

-- Legal Issues

-- Financing and Security Issues

-- Accommodation of Business Plans

-- Company or Asset Sale Situations

-- Financial and/or Insolvency Concerns

-- Arrangements beyond the initial hosting should also be addressed in the agreements, as well as can be done given the limited ability of the parties to predict the future.
+- Changes in satellite operations to optimize satellite life (such as for inclined orbit) may result in unacceptable operations for certain payload services, and hence may cause a sub-optimal situation for one or the other of the host or hosted payload owners. - Arrangements beyond the initial hosting should also be addressed in the agreements, as well as can be done given the limited ability of the parties to predict the future.
 Some sort of first refusal right on a successor or replacement satellite seems fairly straight forward, even though it may limit the satellite owner's flexibility to do something different the next time.
 Other first refusal rights or arrangements for additional satellites are also appropriate subjects to discuss and possibly add to the contract documents.